dgroomes/swift-playground/README.md

      Found Fake data for 'news'
      All data fetches completed in 3.005929541 seconds.
      ```
+5. Build and run the "actors" program:
+   *
+     ```shell
+     swift run SwiftPlaygroundActors
+     ```
+   * The output will look something like this:
+     ```text
+     Let's implement something with actors and level up our Swift concurrency skills.

+     📢 Welcome to the 42nd annual Swift Track & Field competition.
+     We have 5 contestants running in the event.
+Let's see who is the fastest runner.
+     ... and they're off and running!

+     Flash 🏆 finished in position 1.
+They are the winner!
+     Blaze finished in position 2.
+     Speedster finished in position 3.
+     Lightning finished in position 4.
+     Bolt finished in position 5.
+     ```

 ## Making Sense of the Swift Package Manager